wattahay/cli-game-scripts/examples/controller.md

 ### Using the provided example.

-1. In AntiMicroX, import the [example xbox360.gamecontroller.amgp file](https://github.com/wattahay/cli-game-scripts/blob/master/examples/xbox360.gamecontroller.amgp) file.
+1. In AntiMicroX, import the [example xbox360.gamecontroller.amgp file](https://github.com/wattahay/cli-game-scripts/blob/master/examples/xbox360.gamecontroller.amgp).
-2. Locate the KYBD array, which contains a commented out XBOX dictionary.
+2. Locate the KYBD array in beast.py, which contains a commented out XBOX dictionary.
 3. Remove the pound sign to uncomment the line.
 4. Add a pound sign to another line to keep the options at 3.